 The operator of a tugger and train of trailers has no frontal view obstruction because the operator sits in front with the towed load behind.
 The operator of a forklift or lift truck has restricted frontal visibility due to the mask and transport load.
 Having unrestricted frontal visibility when driving in a busy congested facility makes the operation safer.

-The following diagram illustrates the “LOAD TRANSFER” differences between utilizing a tugger and a train of trailers Vs. forklifts or lift trucks.
-The comparison looks at a simultaneous dispatch of a load of eight (8) pallets @ 2,000 Lbs. each for a total of 16,000 Lbs. of load transfer.
+The following diagram illustrates the “load transfer” differences between utilizing a pallet tugger and a train of trailers vs. forklifts or lift trucks.
+The comparison looks at a simultaneous dispatch of a load of eight pallets at 2,000 pounds each for a total of 16,000 pounds of load transfer.
 Each dispatch will include loading and unloading the pallets with identical travel path and distance.

 8 Pallets = Total 16,000 pounds

 8 – Forklifts (4,000 lb capacity)